signalfx/signalfx-agent/docs/monitors/elasticsearch-query.md

 At high level this monitor metricizes responses of following types -

-1. Metric aggregations inside one or more Bucket aggregations such as the terms and filters aggregations.
+1. Metric aggregations inside one or more Bucket aggregations such as the `terms` and `filters` aggregations.
 Dimensions on a datapoint are determined by the aggregation name (dimension name) and the `key` of each bucket (dimension value).
-The metric name is derived from the type of Metric aggregation and it's values in case of multi-value aggregations.
-A dimension called `metric_aggregation_name` will also be set on the corresponding datapoints.
+The metric name is derived from the type of Metric aggregation name and it's values in case of multi-value aggregations.
+A dimension called `metric_aggregation_type` will also be set on the corresponding datapoints.
 See below for examples.

 2. Metric aggregations applied without any Bucket aggregation will be transformed just like in the above case.

-3. Bucket aggregations that do not have any Metric aggregations as sub aggregations will be transformed to a metric called `doc_count` and will have `bucket_aggregation_name` dimension apart from the `key` of each bucket.
+3. Bucket aggregations that do not have any Metric aggregations as sub aggregations will be transformed to a metric called `elasticsearch_query.doc_count` and will have `bucket_aggregation_name` dimension apart from the `key` of each bucket.

 **Note**: Since Bucket aggregations determine dimensions in SignalFx, in most cases Bucket aggregations should be performed on `string` fields that represent a slice of the data from Elasticsearch.

 ## Examples

-1. Average Metric aggregation as a sub aggregation of Terms aggregation
+1. `avg` metric aggregation as a sub aggregation of `terms` bucket aggregation

 ```json